 The South African Kalahari Augrabies Extreme Marathon (KAEM) is a seven-day self-sufficient race covering 250km of sandy desert and rocky, mountainous outcrops.
 One stage of 80km is run over a complete day and night.
 Competitors carry everything they need for seven days on the move: food, sleeping bags, warm clothing, and cooking equipment.
 The overnight camp facilities provide shelter, drinking water, and an open fire, but that's it!
-So with a typical pack size of 10–12kg and temperatures in the day of 35-45 Celsius and a chilly 4 Celsius at night, the right kit selection is vital.
+So with a typical pack size of 10–12kg and temperatures in the day of 35-45° Celsius and a chilly 4° Celsius at night, the right kit selection is vital.

 Kalahari Augrabies Extreme Marathon Sleeping Bags

-The basic figures for the standard models:
+The basic figures for the above bags:

 |S-bag||TOT (Min Temp)||Weight||Packed size

 Hght x Diam (cm)

 |Minim 400||-5||23||670||24||28 x 17|

 - TEMPERATURE RATING: Put simply, these are the temperatures at which you should be able to get a night's sleep in normal circumstances.
 For fuller details about the TOT rating see this Technical Briefing.

 - CLOTHING: Thermals (if you are taking them) and/or other clothing obviously help to keep you warm.
-If choosing the Minimus or the Ultra K, an Ultra Down Vest K at 150gm is an optional addition for minimal weight.
+If choosing the Minimus K or M.Degree° 200K, then Wafer clothing adds considerable warmth for minimal weight.
+Even warmer but still very light is the K-Series Ultra Down Vest at 150g.
+See the Clothing section below for more details.

 Figures for Fabric options:

 |S-bag||Materials||TOT (Min Temp)||Weight||Packed size

 Hght x Diam (cm)

-|Minimus||MX outer||5||41||447||16||21 x 13|
+|Minimus||MX outer||5||41||447||15.5||21 x 13|

 |Minimus||Drishell outer||5||41||505||18||21 x 13|